gus-c-oliveira/social-posts-angular/README.md

 A demo app that displays user profiles and posts.

 In this demo:

 - State management using Redux/NgRx
 - Internationalization
 - Communicating with a REST API using a service and HTTP requests
 - Routing
 - Displaying a component in a modal window
 - Unit testing using Jest
+- Using Nx to create libs and apps.

 # Play With It!